 Press/Media inquiries: PIO@dnr.iowa.gov

-Spring weather seems to be here a bit early this year and according to the Department of Natural Resources, that means it’s time to finish pruning oak trees to prevent the spread of oak wilt.
+It may still be cold outside, but it’s time to stop pruning oak trees to prevent the spread of oak wilt.

-More information on oak wilt prevention and control from the U.S. Forest Service can be found at http://na.fs.fed.us/pubs/howtos/ht_oakwilt/identify_prevent_and_control_oak_wilt_print.pdf
+More information on oak wilt prevention and control can be found at http://na.fs.fed.us/pubs/howtos/ht_oakwilt/identify_prevent_and_control_oak_wilt_print.pdf